Dineshs737/test-custom-profile/README.md

 - Node.js 18+ (for local testing)
 - Basic knowledge of Git

+### ⚠️ Important Note

+**The automatic schedule is DISABLED by default.** This allows you to test the setup first.
+You'll need to enable it manually (see Step 9.5 below).

 ### Step 1: Create Your Profile Repository

 1. Create a **new repository** with the same name as your GitHub username